hilliao/enterprise-solutions/googlecloud/create-notebooks/README.md

 ## Post Deployment Tests

-Import the postman collection at a higher directory to call the REST API.
+Import the postman collection at the upper directory to call the REST API.
 The Authorization header does not have `Bearer`

 To use a Debian 10 image family, append `-notebooks-debian-10` to a value in